hughsk/flat/README.md

 Use a custom delimiter for (un)flattening your objects, instead of `.`.

+### toUpperCase

+Use a toUpperCase option for flattening your objects and upper case object keys at the same time.
+This can be handy when working with constants, i.e. `API_KEY: 'some key'`

+### toLowerCase

+Use a toLowerCase option for flattening your objects and lower case object keys at the same time.

 ### safe

 When enabled, both `flat` and `unflatten` will preserve arrays and their